View logs for orchd service:

 docker exec apache apachectl -k restart

-Graceful Restart of Apache:
+Graceful Restart of Apache (v11 only):

 docker exec apache apachectl -k graceful